slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"The way to succeed is to double your failure rate."
 -- Thomas John Watson Sr. [1874]*

+> *"Whether you think you can, or you think you can’t, you’re right."
+-- Henry Ford [1863]*

 > *"Strive not to be a success, but rather be of value."
 -- Albert Einstein [1879]*